DareFail/ComfyUI-Roboflow/tutorials/customworkflow_1image.md

 Output images are go under output_image1_key, output_image2_key, etc

+Your input_image1_key is always "image" unless you changed it in Roboflow.

-## 5. Go back to Roboflow and click "Deploy Workflow" in the top right
+## 7. Go back to Roboflow and click "Deploy Workflow" in the top right

 <img width="459" alt="Screenshot 2024-09-25 at 9 54 13 AM" src="https://github.com/user-attachments/assets/6c8998a9-574e-411b-a157-98281fb84b51">

-## 6. Copy your API Key, workspace name, and workflow id
+## 8. Copy your API Key, workspace name, and workflow id

 You can copy each part under the python section